Asynchronous Bioplausible Neuron for SNN for Event Vision: Methodology

-The proposed ABN is a weighted combination of the Membrane Gradient (MG), Threshold Retrospective Gradient (TRG), and Spike Efficiency (SE) for threshold adjustment, uniquely tailored for each neuron.
+The proposed ABN is a weighted combination of the novel Membrane Gradient (MG), Threshold Retrospective Gradient (TRG), and Spike Efficiency (SE) for threshold adjustment, uniquely tailored for each neuron.
 This individualization is crucial as each neuron receives a unique frequency of events, necessitating adaptation to input variations and ensuring the maintenance of firing stability, irrespective of the layer.
-Each component of the ABN is detailed in the subsequent subsections: \ref{subsubsection : Membrane Gradient}, \ref{subsubsection : Threshold Retrospective Gradient}, and \ref{subsubsection : Spike Efficiency}.
+Crucially, ABN's design embodies simplicity and functions as a lightweight adjustment, seamlessly integrating into existing frameworks without the need for complex modifications.
+The details of each component are discussed in the subsequent subsections below.
 The mathematical equation of the ABN is:

 The equation models the dynamic adjustment of the neuron's firing threshold at the next time step \( t+1 \) based on various factors.
 In this equation, \( \Theta(t) \) is the existing threshold at time \( t \), and \( k_1, k_2, k_3 \) are weights that determine the relative influence of each term.
 The term \( k_1 \cdot MG_{i} \) increases the threshold when the membrane potential is rapidly changing, preventing the neuron from firing too easily.
 Conversely, the term \( -k_2 \cdot TRG_{i} \) decreases the threshold if there has been a historical trend of rapid threshold increases.
 Lastly, the term \( k_3 \cdot SE_{i} \) takes into account the neuron's recent spiking activity.
 Specifically, if the neuron is overly active, this term will make it more difficult for the neuron to fire in the future, thereby ensuring efficiency.
 Overall, this equation encapsulates a multi-faceted approach to dynamically adapting the neuron's firing threshold.